AL-Qianhe-Lin/AL-Qianhe-Lin/README.md

 Hi 👋
-My name is Qianhe 'AL' Lin, I am a fullstack developer and a video installation artist.
+My name is AL Lin, I am a fullstack developer and a digital artist.

+- I'm currently learning nextjs
 - 👯 I’m looking to collaborate on game development
-- 📫 How to reach me: alqianhe7@gmail.com bit.ly/AL-QH-linkedin
+- 📫 How to reach me: al.lin79700@gmail.com bit.ly/AL-QH-linkedin